I am very pleased to bring you my review of The Toymakers by Robert Dinsdale.

 Rating: 4.5 out of 5.

-Thank you to Liz Hurley and Rachel at Rachel’s Random Resources for inviting me to be a part of this fabulous blog tour, and for providing me with a copy of the novel in exchange for my honest review.
+Thank you to Boldwood Books, Rosie Clarke and Rachel at Rachel’s Random Resources for inviting me to be a part of this blog tour, and for providing me with a copy of this novel in exchange for my honest review!

-Today it is my stop on the blog tour for Escape to the Hummingbird Hotel by the fabulous Daisy James!
+Today it is my stop on the fabulous blog tour for Daisy Does it Herself by Gracie Player.

 Rating: 4 out of 5.

-Thank you to Daisy James and Rachel at Rachel’s Random Resources for providing me with a copy of this novel.
-This review is my own honest opinion.
+Thank you to Rachel at Rachel’s Random Resources and TRMBooks for inviting me to be a part of this blog tour, and for providing me with a copy of this novel in exchange for my honest review.

 Rating: 4 out of 5.

-Thank you to Kate Frost and Rachel at Rachel’s Random Resources for inviting me to be a part of this blog tour, and for providing me with a copy of this novel in exchange for my honest review.
+Thank you to Netgalley, One More Chapter and Christie Barlow for providing me with a copy of this novel in exchange for my honest review.

 Rating: 4 out of 5.